-In a video titled Life Saving Logistics (shown below), the Army presents ideas for transforming its medical logistics capabilities.
+In this video titled Life Saving Logistics (shown above), the Army presents ideas for transforming its medical logistics capabilities.
 Lieutenant General Patricia Horoho, Surgeon General and Commander, U.S. Army Medical Command, shares her vision and describes the goals of this initiative.
 This initiative will place urgent new demands and expectations on military medical logistics (MEDLOG) personnel, and the Army has set “an audacious goal for medical simulation and training” to develop the skill sets that will be needed.

 A Federation of Simulations

 To add a logistics dimension to other medical training simulations we connected SCM Globe with those simulations using software from Pitch Technologies.
 Their integration software enabled us to link into a “federation of simulations”.
 In this federation SCM Globe simulations provided medical logistics training, and other simulations provided training in different medical activities occurring at different locations in a unified training scenario.